-[2] Dr. Itin's actual bonus as a percentage of the maximum eligible bonus for the case and at 21 December 2021.
+(2) Dr. Itin's actual bonus as a percentage of the maximum eligible bonus for the years ended 31 December 2021 and 2020, respectively have been updated to reflect his actual bonus as a percentage of the maximum eligible bonus of 120%.